nanovms/ops-documentation/introduction.md

 common linux software including support for interpreted languages to provide a similar Linux like experience.

-This technical preview has packages for PHP and Node and more is on the way.
+This technical preview has packages for [PHP](examples.md), [Node](examples.md), Ruby, Lua, Perl and more is on the way.
+Note that you are not required to used a package.
+OPS is explicitly built to be able to run stand-alone static binaries like Go and C as well.

 **IMPORTANT NOTE** This is a technical preview and is actively developed and sponsored by [NanoVMs](https://www.nanovms.com).
 It is subject to significant changes and refactoring.

+Significant planned upcoming changes include the following categories:

+  * libraries
+  * security

 #### What are Unikernels?